Amsterdam/design-system/packages/css/src/components/link/README.md

 Use a link in the following cases:

-- Navigation to another page within the website or application
+- To navigate to another page within the website or application
-- Navigation to another website (see [External links](#external-links))
+- To navigate to another website (see [External links](#external-links))
-- Navigation to an element on the same page
+- To navigate to an element on the same page
-- Linking to emails or phone numbers (start the link with `mailto:` or `tel:`)
+- To link to emails or phone numbers (start the link with `mailto:` or `tel:`)

 A link is a navigation component.
 Use a button instead of a link when an action is desired.